gluonhq/gluon-samples/gluon-connect-rest-provider/README.md

 ### Desktop

+Run the application on JVM/HotSpot:

+    mvn gluonfx:run

-Run the application using:
+Run the application and explore all scenarios to generate config files for the native image with:

-    mvn javafx:run
+    mvn gluonfx:runagent

 Build a native image using: